Colombia leader says chopper hit by gunfire near Venezuela border - RFI

 The last attack against a president in Colombia was a bombing that targeted then leader Alvaro Uribe in 2003.

-A 20-kilo bomb hidden in a building near the airport in the southwest city of Neiva exploded prior to the landing of a plane carrying Uribe, who is Duque's political mentor.
+A 20-kilogram (44-pound) bomb hidden in a building near the airport in the southwest city of Neiva exploded prior to the landing of a plane carrying Uribe, who is Duque's political mentor.

 The blast killed 15 people and wounded 66.
 The government blamed the FARC for that attack.